Data Definitions

 To Top

-The percentage of individuals in a community reporting that they have health insurance at the time of the survey (which could be at any point during the year).
+The proportion of individuals in an area reporting that they have health insurance at the time of the survey (which could be at any point during the year).
 Research validates that having health insurance coverage enhances the accessibility of healthcare, promotes favorable health results, such as an individual’s perception of their personal health and overall well-being, encourages the prudent utilization of healthcare resources, and alleviates financial burdens on individuals, families, and communities.
 Data on the number of insured individuals comes from the Chicago Health Atlas and the American Community Survey.

 High School Graduation